ShriRachana/py-adventure/Python/PythonCrashCourse-EricMatthes/README.md

 3. Python comes with an interpreter.
 4. Code Snippet : [Hello - Earthlings](https://github.com/ShriRachana/py-adventure/blob/main/Python/PythonCrashCourse-EricMatthes/helloEarthlings.py)
 5. Python is a cross- platform programming language and it runs on all the major operating systems.
+6. Linux systems are designed for prgramming so python is already installed on the computer.

-# Topic : Variables and Simple Data Types
+# Topic : 2.Variables and Simple Data Types
-    - Section 1 : Naming and Using Variables
+## Section 1 :

-        - Link to condesed Code
-        - Additional Reading
-    - Section 2 : Naming and Using Strings
+## Section 2 :
-        - Link to condesed Code
-        - Additional Reading
-# Topic : Lists
-    - Section 1 : Install Python and execute 'hello earthlings' from you machine
-        - Link to condesed Code
-        - Additional Reading